 Please join the Franciscan Action Network for our annual gala on the evening of Thursday, October 6.
 Our theme will be “Peacebuilding in the Spirit of Sts.
-Francis and Clare,” and our speakers and honorees will include Margaret Carney, OSF (Sisters of St. Francis of the Neumann Communities), Gloria Purvis (America Media), Marie Dennis (Pax Christi), and Greg Jackson (Community Justice Action Fund).
+Francis and Clare,” and our speakers and honorees will include Margaret Carney, OSF (Sisters of St. Francis of the Neumann Communities), Gloria Purvis (America Media), Marie Dennis (Pax Christi), and Tony Lewis, Jr. (activist and author of the book Slugg).
 Continue scrolling for more details and bios of our speakers.

 Date: Thursday, October 6, 2022